dayflower/backup-vaultwarden/README.md

     Arguments:
       source-dir:               Source directory

+### Examples

+    $ backup-vaultwarden /data

+This is a default execution, so it will create `backup.tar.gz` in the current directory by utilizing the default settings.

+    $ backup-vaultwarden -t all -e -o /tmp/backup.tar.gz.enc /data

+This example specifies all targets (`all`), encrypts the backup (`-e`), and outputs it as `/tmp/backup.tar.gz.enc`.

+    $ backup-vaultwarden -t recommend -o vw.tar.gz -r gdrive:/vaultwarden/ -c $(HOME)/.config/rclone/rclone.conf /data

+This example specifies the `recommend` target, outputs the backup as `vw.tar.gz`, and then uploads it to the `gdrive:/vaultwarden/` rclone remote using the configuration file at `$(HOME)/.config/rclone/rclone.conf`.

 ### Backup Targets

 The `--targets` option allows you to specify which parts of your Vaultwarden data to backup.
 You can specify multiple targets separated by commas.
 For more details on each target, see the [official wiki](https://github.com/dani-garcia/vaultwarden/wiki/Backing-up-your-vault).